taymourniazi/Movie-Recommendation-Engine-Case-Study/README.md

 Dataset is freely available at www.grouplens.org

-Data collected between 1995 to jan 1996
+Data collected between 1995 to Jan 2016